Tribune Media Spikes Merger Deal With Sinclair, And Sues Its Former Suitor

 "The evidence we've received suggests that certain station divestitures that have been proposed to the FCC would allow Sinclair to control those stations in practice, even if not in name, in violation of the law," Pai said.

-Tribune Media highlighted those divestitures — which reportedly would have involved selling stations to companies with close ties to the Smith family — in a statement on Thursday, saying Sinclair "engaged in unnecessarily aggressive and protracted negotiations" with both the FCC and the Justice Department.
-In addition, Tribune said, Sinclair outright refused to sell station in some markets.
+Tribune Media highlighted those divestitures — which reportedly would have involved selling stations to companies with close ties to the Smith family that controls Sinclair.
+In a statement on Thursday, Tribune said Sinclair "engaged in unnecessarily aggressive and protracted negotiations" with both the FCC and the Justice Department.
+In addition, Tribune said, Sinclair outright refused to sell stations in some markets.

-By filing a lawsuit against Sinclair, Kern said, Tribune intends to "hold Sinclair accountable."
+By filing a suit against Sinclair, Kern said, Tribune intends to "hold Sinclair accountable."

 In its statement, Tribune said, "Sinclair's entire course of conduct has been in blatant violation of the merger agreement and, but for Sinclair's actions, the transaction could have closed long ago."